 Azure files provide a drive mapping interface to connect to the azure files service.
 However, if an end-user wants to access files and folders from a web browser, like how they would generally access OneDrive and SharePoint files, it is not easy with Azure Files.

 Remote workers are familiar with online file sharing features provided by OneDrive and SharePoint services.
-There is no similar functionality with Azure Files because Azure files are more designed for Windows workload (like virtual machines) in the Azure environment.
+Azure Files has no similar functionality because Azure files are more designed for Windows workload (like virtual machines) in the Azure environment.

 End-users are familiar with mobile applications that come with OneDrive and SharePoint.
 Some third-party applications provide SMB/CIFS-based file server connectivity from mobile devices.
 However, the SMB interface is cumbersome for end-users.

 CentreStack offers business owners and managed service providers a better cloud strategy for on-premise file servers using the Microsoft Azure cloud computing platform and services.
 With CentreStack, you can immediately add mobile access, secure file sharing, disaster prevention, and recovery to your file servers on-premises.
 Still, these features do not depend on rapid cloud migration, which can be delayed indefinitely or completed at a comfortable pace.

 Take advantage of cloud efficiency and cloud mobility doesn't mean you have to live with SharePoint limitations.